 This book was a Christmas present for the youngest (3).
 It quickly become apparent that Fuzzy Ocean was a very engaging book.
-We could discuss sea creatures and fish as well as linking to positional language.
-Fuzzy ocean would also fit it well with the Blue Abyss sensory story created for an underwater topic.
-I have to say I had an immediate soft spot for this book as it reminded me of the fuzzy felt activity sets I had as a child.
+We could discuss sea creatures and fish as well as link to positional language.
+Fuzzy ocean would also fit well with the Blue Abyss sensory story created for an underwater topic.
+I have to say I had an immediate soft spot for this book as it reminded me of the fuzzy-felt activity sets I had as a child.
 Fuzzy Ocean really does have some educational value.

-The book has a narrative of sorts, with each of the 20 soft felt characters having a role in the story.
-They creatures do just about stick and get more effective the more they are manipulated.
+The book has a narrative of sorts, with each of the 20 soft-felt characters having a role in the story.
+The creatures do just about stick and get more effective the more they are manipulated.
 If you hold the book upright they will probably fall off.
 The little plastic storage box at the top of the page is holding up okay so far but I can see it getting looser and more likely to split the more it is used.

 Buy the book here